dmakvh/eureka/Deploying-Eureka-Servers-in-EC2.md

+## Peer Configuration Overview
+Eureka servers needs to be configured such that each server know all other peers.
+See below for examples of how to do this for both the DNS method, and the property based method.

+In addition, eureka server replication can be batched to improve efficiency.
+To enable batched replication, set `eureka. shouldBatchReplication=true`.
+See DefaultEurekaServerConfig.java for more details.

+## AWS Configuration Overview
 In AWS Cloud, instances come and go.
 This means you cannot identify Eureka servers with a standard hostname or an IP Address.
 But, since Eureka Servers are the ones that help you identify other services with changing hostnames, you need a standard set of well identifiable addresses for Eureka Servers.

 That is where AWS EC2 Elastic IP addresses come in handy.
 [This](http://aws.amazon.com/articles/1346) is a must read if you have not heard about Elastic IP addresses before.